teamshares/shared-ui/README.md

 JavaScript package to share frontend UI components, styles, and configuration.

+## Editing javascript

+Note that as currently configured, downstream consumers pull in JS code from `dist/`, not from `src/`, so you need to make sure you run `yarn compile` after making any edits under `src/`.

+To _help_ make sure that isn't forgotten, there's a pre-commit hook that detects JS changes under `src/` and runs compilation automatically... unfortunately (for now at least) **you still have to manually add the  `dist/` changes to your commit**.

 ## Local Development _Setup_

 Instructions on testing changes to this shared package _within another full Rails app in development_ (e.g. to have OS read your _local_ TeamsharesUI, without having to deploy all changes first).
 If you'd rather see it visually, I've walked through the steps [in this Loom video](https://www.loom.com/share/856ecb06ed1945eab4d19cf7a6ec12b8).